HanbingCheng0102/AI-Qualitative-Analysis/README.md

-# Thematic Clusters — NHS Survey Analysis Tool
+# Thematic Clusters: NHS Survey Analysis Tool

 A web application for qualitative analysis of NHS survey data.
-Researchers upload a CSV or Excel file of survey responses, and the tool helps them discover and organise thematic clusters using a combination of AI pipelines and interactive manual grouping.
+Researchers upload a CSV or Excel file of survey responses, the tool helps them discover and organise thematic clusters using a combination of AI pipelines and interactive grouping.

 ---